Build System

 Publishing to S3 PyPI

-The workflow prevents publishing a bundled internal tt-lang wheel with the same package name and version as the public PyPI wheel when public PyPI publishing is already valid for that tt-metal tag.
+The workflow prevents publishing a bundled S3 tt-lang wheel with the same package name and version as the public PyPI wheel when public PyPI publishing is already valid for that tt-metal tag.
 This avoids having two indexes expose tt-lang==X.Y.Z artifacts with different dependency metadata.

-Automatic S3 publishing should use this policy:
+S3 publishing uses this policy:

 • Manual stable-version S3 publishes that include the bundled variant are rejected when public PyPI publishing is aligned for the same tt-metal tag.